|

 are still selling for $19.99, or more.

-Action movies are either the kind I'm crazy about and
+Action movies are either the kind I'm crazy about

-punch I felt the first time I saw it (Alien,
+satisfying punch I felt the first time I saw it (Alien,

 Aliens,